eprintsug/EPrintsArchivematica/README.md

 `fileid-XXXXX -> folder# -> filename`

-* Archivematica's [Automation Tools](https://github.com/artefactual/automation-tools) monitors shared storage for new bag, creates transfers/ingests in Archivematica according to a user-defined processing configuration, and then stores AIPs in archival storage.
+* Archivematica's [Automation Tools](https://github.com/artefactual/automation-tools) monitors shared storage for new export directory, creates transfers/ingests in Archivematica according to a user-defined processing configuration, and then stores AIPs in archival storage.

 This integration is currently in the technical specification phase.